wyongqiing/tp/docs/UserGuide.md

    * `findByDepartment Finance` : Lists all contacts in this specific department

-   * `note`: add optional remarks to people in their address book and edit it if required.
+   * `note`: Adds optional remarks to people in their address book and edit it if required.

    * `exit` : Exits the app.